Important things you need to know

 How we use your personal information

 Find out more about how we collect, use and store your personal information.
 This includes any personal information given to us about other people named on the policy, quote or claim.
-You can read this information in a PDF.
+You can read this information in a PDF or below.
 If you'd like a printed copy, please contact us.

 How we use personal information